-Principle 22: Communication procedures and standards

-An FMI should use, or at a minimum accommodate, relevant internationally accepted communication procedures and standards in order to facilitate efficient payment, clearing, settlement, and recording.
+Principle 22: Communication procedures and standards An FMI should use e, or at a minimum accommodate, relevant internationally accepted communication procedures and standards in order to facilitate efficient payment, clearing, settlement, and recording.
+Summary narrative With the introduction of TCSBancs - a CSD Software and SWIFT enabler, CSCS has adopted internationally accepted communication standards however a full-blown test will be carried out in April and May, 2018.